 Students in the Biology Department pursue a wide variety of co-curricular activities.
 Two student clubs and one honor society are based in the Biology Department.

 Tri Beta is a national honor society for college and university students in the biological sciences.
 Elizabethtown's Rho Lambda Chapter was established in April 1996.
 Membership is limited to those students who have a B average or better in their biology courses and who have taken at least three courses in biology.
-Tri Beta works in close association with the Biology Club, working on academic and services events.
+Tri Beta works in close association with BIOME, working on academic and service events.
 Tri Beta encourages student research and provides a place to present your findings (their regional meetings) and to publish your papers (in BIOS).